Talha5/flipper_test_app/README.md

 # Flipper Test App

 Dummy rails app.
 It's based on Rails 6 and Ruby 2.6.
+No need for ngrok, these urls are dummy.

 ## Setup